piqnt/stage.js/README.md

 Stage.string('mario:number').value(100);
 ```

-If image src starts with `./` it will be resolved relative to current script URL.
+If image src starts with `./` it will be resolved relative to the current script URL.

 ### Image